cappuccino6/md-react-loader/README.md

 }
 ```

-And if you got some error, may be you shold check you babelrc config, have you write your babel config correctly?
+If you got some error, may be you shold check you babelrc config, have you write your babel config correctly?

 ```js
 {